-If there is no custody order enforced, a parent may relocate with their child as they see fit, without having to inform the court.
+If there is no custody order enforced, a parent may relocate with their minor as they see fit, without having to inform the court.
 This will not be considered parental kidnapping as the court has not assigned custody to either parent.

-To increase the chances of winning the relocation case, a parent should review the case from the judge’s point of view.
+To increase the chances of winning the relocation case, a caretaker should review the case from the judge’s point of view.
 In this way, they can prepare for any questions asked, or proof required by the judge to help him/her come to a decision.

 Factors Considered by the Court in Virginia

-A parent should study the factors a judge will consider before ruling in order to rationally explain that the relocation is/isn’t in the child’s best interest.
-The factors a judge will consider to determine the child’s best interest are:
+A parent should study the factors a judge will consider before ruling in order to rationally explain that the relocation is/isn’t in the minor’s best interest.

 - Age, physical and mental health of both parents.

-- Each parent’s relationship with the child.
+- Each parent’s relationship with the minor.

-- Preference of the child.
+- Preference of the minor.

 - History of family or sexual abuse.

 If you need a Virginia Child Custody lawyer to help you with your Child Custody case in Virginia, call us at 888-437-7747.
 Our Virginia Child Custody attorneys can help you.
 C